NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/extensibility/core-crypto.md

 # Core cryptography extensibility

+>[!WARNING]
-Warning: Types that implement any of the following interfaces should be thread-safe for multiple callers.
+> Types that implement any of the following interfaces should be thread-safe for multiple callers.

 <a name=data-protection-extensibility-core-crypto-iauthenticatedencryptor></a>